metacentre/shipyard/README.md

 )
 ```

-### Lenient list names
+## Lenient list names

 When loading plugins by their npm package name such as `ssb-unix-socket` we supply that name to the list.
 However if we pass `require('ssb-unix-socket')` to `shipyard` we need to check the secret-stack plugin name which is `unix-socket`.
 Notice the lenient list exported at [@metacentre/shipyard-ssb/lenient](https://github.com/metacentre/shipyard-ssb/blob/master/lenient.js) has both names for each plugin that needs leniency (`ssb-unix-socket` and `unix-socket` etc).

-## Make shipyard the same as ssb-server
+# Make shipyard the same as ssb-server

 ssb-server bundles many plugins.
-Load shipyard like this to load the same plugins in the same order:
+Configure shipyard like this to load the same plugins in the same order:

 ```js
 const shipyard = require('@metacentre/shipyard')